zmyGenm/for_learning/README.md

 # for_learning
 This repository is just for personal learning.
-Also a storage of past homework.
+Also a repository for past codes on Artifitial Intelligence course.